Made in Anchorage

 Spirits, Wine and Beer

 Speaking of mud, “here’s mud in your eye!”
-Alaska is home to some great craft brewers, distillers and even a couple wineries.
+Anchorage is home to some great craft brewers, distillers and even a couple wineries.
 Take home a bottle.
-Silver Gulch Brewing even has a shop filling growlers of beer at the Ted Stevens Anchorage International airport, you can’t consume it on the flight, but you can enjoy the flavors of Alaska long after getting home.
+Silver Gulch Brewing even has a shop filling growlers of beer at the Anchorage airport.
+You can’t consume it on the flight, but you can enjoy the flavors of Alaska long after getting home.
 There are many breweries, wineries and craft distillers in the region.

 Maple syrup is a staple of every breakfast table, but Alaska birch syrup lends a different flavor, and goes on more than just pancakes.
 The bounty of the forest is served up in birch beer, syrup and candies can be shipped right from the source.